Nature Play the Wurundjeri Way

 Connect and Understand

-Through story, song, guided discussions and play-based exploration at Healesville Sanctuary, children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.
+Through song, guided discussions, nature play and Aboriginal storytelling, children will learn about how animals, plants and people are all connected.
+Children will learn to be a custodian of the land and discover the joy of the natural world – just as the Wurundjeri people do.

 Use activities in the Teaching Guide and Student Workbook to deepen students’ learning back at school.